 Q: How can I make my tiny bathroom look bigger?

 A: Use light colors, large mirrors, and glass partitions to create the illusion of space.
+These elements reflect light and create a sense of depth.

 Q: What colors work best for small bathrooms?

 A: Light colors, such as white, beige, or pastel shades, make small bathrooms feel larger and more open.
+You can use bolder colors for accessories or accent tiles to add personality.

 Q: Are space-saving fixtures expensive?